 The deep sandstone canyons, mountaintops, meadows, lakes, and streams of the Manti-La Sal National Forest create a diverse landscape.
 From the Abajos and La Sals in southeastern Utah to the Wasatch Plateau and Sanpitch mountains hundreds of miles away in central Utah, the Forest is a welcome retreat.

 Are you looking for a summer job with the Forest Service?
 NOW is the time to apply!
-Applications must be submitted between Dec.
-2 and Dec.
-17. Learn about fire hiring here.
+Announcements for various positions will be open in December and January.
+Learn about fire hiring here.
 To apply for jobs go to www.usajobs.gov.
 To learn about the hiring process click the title above.

-The Seeley Fire was contained on July 18, 2012 but the area remains unstable and dangerous.
+The Seeley Fire began June 26, 2012.
+See the initial attack slideshow.
+The fire was contained on July 18, 2012 but the area remains unstable and dangerous.
 The burned area (see map) is under a new closure order that allows limited access to the area for recreation.
-State Route 31 through Huntington Canyon is is subject to flash floods with massive debris flows coming from side canyons.
+State Route 31 through Huntington Canyon is is subject to flash floods with massive debris flows.
 Motorists have been stranded between flows.
-To protect yourself, be weather aware.
+Be weather aware.
 Do not enter the canyon when rain is forecast, or if you see thunderclouds in the area.
 DO NOT STOP when driving on SR-31.
 DO NOT try to drive through a flash flood.
 More Safety Instructions.
-Click the title above to learn about BAER findings and post-fire information.
+Click the title above for more post-fire information.